it-all/slimAdmin/README.md

 CODING NEW FUNCTIONALITY
 *work in progress*
-Create a new directory under domain and create a Mapper/View/Controller (or whatever code structure you desire) as necessary.
-You can model these files after existing functionality such as Domain/Admin/Marketing/Testimonials (coming soon) (single database table functionality so uses SingleTable files) or SlimPostgres/Administrators (joined database tables so mostly custom code).
+Create a new directory under domain and create a Model/View/Controller (or whatever code structure you desire) as necessary.
+You can model these files after existing functionality such as SlimPostgres/Administrators/Roles (single database table model) or SlimPostgres/Administrators (joined database tables).
 Add and configure your new route to the system by:
 - Adding a new route name constant in config/constants.php
 - Adding the new route in config/routes.php
 - For new administrative resources, add AuthenticationMiddleware to the route (see existing examples in the routes file)
 - For new administrative resources, if authorization is required at a resource or functionality level, add them to the 'administratorPermissions' key in config/settings.php, then add AuthorizationMiddleware to the route (see existing examples in the routes file)
-- For new administrative resources, you can add a link in the administrative navigation menu by editing SlimPostgres/AdminNavigation.php.
+- For new administrative resources, you can add a link in the administrative navigation menu by editing SlimPostgres/AdminNavigation.php, or config/settings.php ['adminNav'].

 <a name="authe">Authentication</a>
-Admin pages are protected through authenticated sessions.
+Administrative resources can require authentication (login) to access.
+See config/routes.php admin home for adding Authentication Middleware to a route.

 <a name="autho">Authorization</a>
 Administrative resources and functionality can be protected against unauthorized use based on administrative roles.
 Resource and functionality access is defined in config.php in the 'administratorPermissions' array key based on the role and is set in routes.php on resources as necessary, in AdminNavigation to determine whether or not to display navigation options, and in views and controllers as necessary to grant or limit functionality access.
 Authorization failures result in alerts being written to the SystemEvents table and the user redirected to the admin homepage with a red alert message displayed.
 Authorization can be set as a minimum role level, where all roles with an equal or better level will be authorized, or as a set of authorized roles.